 Are your built-in car speakers just not doing your favorite song justice?
 A subwoofer is what you need.
-I know I’m guilty of not being able to rock out to my favorite beat because the subwoofer is not up to par.
+I know I’m guilty of not being able to rock out to my favorite beat because the subwoofer is not up to par—we have awesome 8-inch subwoofer suggestions, but some may be a little less than your ears desire.
 It doesn’t matter what kind of car you drive, there are subwoofers for trucks, sedans, hatchbacks, vans, etc. Shallow mount subwoofers won’t alter your overall aesthetics and will enhance the bass notes.
 Let’s take a look at some options, shall we?

 7 Best Shallow Mount Subwoofers – Reviews & Comparison